ananghudaya/Distributed-HGN/README.md

 ## Contents

 This repo contains a "DHGN.jar" file for DHGN subnet implementation, together with input and parameter files.
 This jar file includes the following java classes:
-- DHGN.java
+- DHGN.class * Main java class for DHGN implementation
-- GN.java
+- GN.class
-- BiasArray.java
+- BiasArray.class

 ## How to Execute?